Okipa/laravel-table/README.md

 > Override the config default number of rows displayed on the table.
 > The default number of displayed rows is defined in the `config('laravel-table.behavior.rows_number')` config value.
-> Set `false` to display all the models contained in database.
+> Set `null` to display all the models contained in database.

 **Note:**